-“One World”… Our Song allows music lovers to get a free download of this song, “One World,” as a reward for donating to any of our three charity partners.
-Thank you for helping us to help others.
+“One World”… Our Song allows music lovers to get a free download of this song, “One World,” as a reward for donating to any of our four charity partners.
+Thank you for helping us to heal others.

 We give them all a heartfelt, “Thank You!”